EnterprisAI/ESBLlmDemo/README.md

 # ESB LLM Demo - JSON Transformation Service

 This Spring Boot application provides a comprehensive JSON transformation service that maps between different JSON structures using **MapStruct** (annotation-based mapping library) and includes **reverse engineering** capabilities to generate JSON mapping rules from existing MapStruct annotations.
+Additionally, it features a **generic mapping rules generator** that can analyze any source and target JSON structures to automatically generate mapping rules.

 ## Project Structure